 General Court-Martial.
 A general court-martial is the most serious level of military courts.
-It consists of a military judge, trial counsel, defense counsel, and at least five court members.
-Again, an enlisted accused may request a court composed of at least one-third enlisted personnel.
-Unless the case is one in which the death sentence could be adjudged, an officer or enlisted accused may also request trial by judge alone.
-In a general court-martial, the maximum punishment is that established for each offense under the Manual for Courts-Martial, and may include death (for certain offenses), confinement, a dishonorable or bad-conduct discharge for enlisted personnel, a dismissal for officers, or a number of other lesser forms of punishment.
-A pretrial investigation under Article 32, UCMJ, must be conducted before a case may be referred to a general court-martial, unless waived by the accused.
+It consists of a military judge, trial counsel, defense counsel, and six to eight court members.
+Unless the case is one in which a death sentence could be adjudged, an officer or enlisted accused may also request trial by judge alone.
+In a general court-martial, the maximum and minimum punishment is that established for each offense under the Manual for Courts-Martial, and may include death (for certain offenses), confinement, a dishonorable or bad-conduct discharge and reduction in rank for enlisted personnel, a dismissal for officers, or a number of other lesser forms of punishment.
+A preliminary hearing under Article 32, UCMJ, must be conducted before a case may be referred to a general court-martial, unless waived by the accused.

 Joint Jurisdiction.
 Courts-martial have exclusive jurisdiction over purely military offenses.
 In the case of an offense that violates the Uniform Code of Military Justice and the criminal law of a State, other Federal law, or all three, it must be determined which jurisdiction will prosecute.
 This decision is normally made through coordination between appropriate military authorities (ordinarily the chief military lawyer at an installation (Staff Judge Advocate)) and appropriate civilian authorities (United States Attorney or District Attorney’s Office).

-The fact that an accused is subject to trial by court-martial does not eliminate the possibility of trial by another jurisdiction, either in addition to or in lieu of court-martial.
-Under the United States Constitution, a person may not be tried for the same misconduct by both a court-martial and another federal court.
-Such an act would violate the Constitution’s double jeopardy clause.
+The fact that an accused is subject to trial by court-martial does not eliminate the possibility of trial by another jurisdiction.
+Under the United States Constitution, a person may not be tried for the same misconduct by both a court-martial and another federal court as such an act would violate the Constitution’s double jeopardy clause.

-Criminal prosecution in both federal and state courts is also a constitutional possibility.
-The Constitution’s double jeopardy clause is not applicable because two different sovereigns are involved, i.e. the federal government and state government.
+However, criminal prosecution in both federal and state courts is permissible under the Constitution.
+More specifically, the Constitution’s double jeopardy clause is not applicable, in this scenario, because two different sovereigns are involved, i.e. the federal government and state government.
 As a matter of policy, however, a person who is pending trial or has been tried by a State court is ordinarily not tried by court-martial for the same act.